jtirana98/MultiHop-Federeated-Split-Learning/README.md

    - Requirments:

-        - Create conda environment with python version $\geq 3.7$
+        - Create python environment for package managment with python version $\geq 3.7$
+            - For example you can use [Python Virtual Environments](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
         - Install pytorch from [Pytorch website](https://pytorch.org/get-started/locally/).

   - How to compile: